 We can’t talk digestion and not talk poop.

 A lot of us are not even sure what a healthy poop is.
 The public bathroom seems to showcase this hidden secret.
 What many of us are don’t understand is that the scent, shape, texture and size says a lot about our current state of health.
-Briefly, I want to shed some light on what a healthy bowel movement is, this way we have a guideline.
+Briefly, I want to shed some light on what a healthy bowel movement is, this way we have a guideline. [tweet_quote] Most people don’t know how to identify a healthy poop.
+The scent, shape, texture and size says a lot about our current state of health! [/tweet_quote]

 In ancient times, physicians relied primarily on physical and emotional symptoms to determine health.
 Along with examining their face, skin, hair, teeth, they would smell and examine your feces and urine!
 This sounds gross but it was and still is a highly effective way to understand your body.